techwithbibek/Writings/celpip.md

 * If you are adding things: Furthermore, Likewise, Also, Additionally, Accordingly, On top of that, What's more..
 * However <-> Nonetheless, Nevertheless, Although
 * Concluding: Hence, In conclusion, Based on that, That's why, Conclusively, Therefore
+* Support ideas to expand your main point/ argument.
+Give examples.

 **Speaking Part 1: Giving Advice**